MikeInnes/mikeinnes.github.io/_drafts/mixture-vi.md

 This means that our objective function – what we minimise by gradient descent – will be noisy.
 But that's OK, because deep learning has given us excellent noisy optimisers, like `Adam`.
 In fact, these optimisers are so good that we can set [[N = 1]] and estimate the ELBO as we improve it.[^batch] We just have to maximise the objective

-[^batch]: [[N = 1]] usually needs the fewest samples to converge, too.
-However, it can still be useful to set [[N > 1]].
-Extra samples in a batch can be cheap to compute, especially on GPUs, where they can be more-or-less free.

 ```julia
 function objective(Q̂)
   θ = rand(Q̂)